What is a physician?

-A GP may also undertake additional medical training, but does so through the Royal Australasian College of General Practitioners.
+A GP may also undertake additional medical training, but does so through the Royal Australian College of General Practitioners or the Royal New Zealand College of General Practitioners.

 In some countries (United States), the term Physician is interchangeable with medical practitioner.
 This is not the case in Australia and New Zealand.

 Physicians work in different settings, including hospitals, private practices and community medical centres.
 Physicians may also focus on research or medical administration.

 When does a patient see a Physician?